sspaeth-r7/VimNotes/README.md

 ### Code
 - Jump to matching bracket: `%`

-## Ranges
-- In place of using a `%` in a substitution command (such as `:%s/foo/bar`), you can use ranges
-  - Apply from first to current line: `:1,.s/foo/bar`
-  - Apply from current to last line: `:.,$s/foo/bar`
-  - Apply from current to marker line: `:.,'xs/foo/bar`

 ## Numbers
 - Increment selected number: `^a`
 - Decrement selected number: `^x`